Viva Hate: Release

-Viva Hate was released on 14 March 1988 by record label HMV.
+Viva Hate was released on 14 March 1988 by record label His Master's Voice.

 EMI Australia considered Viva Hate too harsh a title and renamed the album Education in Reverse for LP release in Australia and New Zealand, the same title appearing as an etching on the vinyl.

 The American release included the track "Hairdresser on Fire", which had been released in the UK as a B-side to "Suedehead", as track 9.
 This same track was released on a 7" single that was sold with the album in Japan.

 The track "Margaret on the Guillotine", which described the death of then-prime minister Margaret Thatcher as a "wonderful dream", led to Morrissey briefly being questioned by the Special Branch.

 It was certified Gold by the RIAA on 16 November 1993.

 In 1997, EMI, in celebration of their 100th anniversary, released a remastered special edition of this album in the UK.
 It features different cover art and a different booklet (it has a photograph of a billboard for the 1993 live album Beethoven Was Deaf and drops the lyrics) as well as eight bonus tracks – only one of which was contemporaneous with the album.
 "Hairdresser on Fire" does not appear on this version.

 A newly remastered, special edition of Viva Hate, supervised by Stephen Street, was released on 2 April 2012.
 This edition controversially omits, along with the name of Vini Reilly, one of the original album's tracks, "The Ordinary Boys", and includes the session outtake "Treat Me Like a Human Being".
 Also, the extended fadeout of "Late Night, Maudlin Street" has been changed.
 Stephen Street has said that he felt these changes were a mistake but that the track selection was changed at Morrissey's insistence.
 "Hairdresser on Fire", again, is also not included on this edition.
 Additionally, the typeface font on the front cover had been changed.

 Critical reception

 Viva Hate was generally well received by music critics.
-Rolling Stone called the album "a tight, fairly disciplined affair", in comparison of its sound to that of the Smiths.
+Rolling Stone, which had expected the now solo artist to "wallow", called the album "a tight, fairly disciplined affair".
 In its retrospective review, Pitchfork called the album "one of Morrissey's most interesting records, and certainly his riskiest", and that its "strange mix of pomp and minimal languor makes Viva Hate the only Morrissey LP you'd consider listening to just for its music".

 A negative review came from Spin, who wrote "without guitarist/composer Johnny Marr at his side, the mahatma of mope rock seems to have gone out for a nice depressing stroll without noticing that he didn't have a stitch to wear".

 Viva Hate was listed by Q as one of the top 50 albums of 1988.
 The album was also included in the book 1001 Albums You Must Hear Before You Die (2005).